Residence By Uga Escapes | Colombo

 Bar, Business Centre, Disability Services, Pool, Restaurant, Spa

-Air Conditioning, Complementary Wi-Fi, Disabled Rooms, Hair Dryer, Iron / Ironing Board, Laundry Service (Available), Mini Bar, Safe, Satellite / Cable Television, Tea / Coffee
+Air Conditioning, Complimentary Wi-Fi, Disabled Rooms, Hair Dryer, Iron / Ironing Board, Laundry Service (Available), Mini Bar, Safe, Satellite / Cable Television, Tea / Coffee

 A luxury 4x4 jeep or a super luxury 4x4 jeep can be arranged through Cinnamon Nature Trails while Canon telephoto lenses and other high-end camera gear can be hired if guests are keen photographers or would like to try their hand at wildlife photography.
 On availability, one of the in-house naturalists will play guide, accompanying guests to the park and away from the crowds.
 Guests will discover not only the elusive leopard but also be witness to the call of the wild.
 Full day safaris with packed meals can be arranged on request.
 The safari has a duration of a minimum of 3 hours.